Sustainable Timber Tasmania undertakes planned burns for two main reasons:

 Sustainable Timber Tasmania has been instrumental in improving smoke management in Tasmania.
 This has led to the development of the Coordinated Smoke Management System now in place across the State.

-This program, which was developed with the Environmental Protection Authority and is run by the Forest Practices Authority, sets a maximum amount of smoke that can be released each day into 11 defined Tasmanian ‘airsheds’.
+This program, which was developed with the Environmental Protection Authority and is hosted by the Forest Practices Authority, sets a maximum amount of smoke that can be released each day into 11 defined Tasmanian ‘airsheds’.

 Key principles of the Coordinated Smoke Management Strategy include: